 2. Not designing lessons to be of multi-purpose

-Successful microlearning has a multi-purpose aspect, as it takes into consideration the initial training, ‘brain boosters’ and on the job training support.
+Successful microlearning has a multi-purpose aspect, as it takes into consideration the initial training, ‘brain boosters’, and on the job training support.
 When lessons are designed without these elements, they become ineffective and cannot be considered an effective microlearning approach.

 3. Not considering opportunities for practice of new knowledge

 According to eLearning Industry, practice is just as, if not more, important as training when it comes to microlearning.
 Although new knowledge may have been absorbed, without practice the learner is unable to apply that knowledge in real-life situations.
 In order to ensure skills are applied correctly and usefully in the employee’s role, emphasis must be placed on the need for the practice of knowledge.

 4. Not having a prepared implementation plan

 Preparing an implementation plan is crucial for an increase in employee engagement.
 In the lead-up to the implementation of a microlearning approach, some initiatives to onboard your employees may be to hold a workshop based on the benefits of microlearning, or perhaps alert employees via email.
 Once set up, notifications of the release of new lessons keep employees engaged and informed.
 Ask our team for some great tips on how to successfully implement microlearning initiatives.

 More on microlearning